AlexandraPast/Language_analytics/Assignment1_Collocation_tool/README.md

 # Assignment 1 - Collocation tool

-The files here are part of the repository for my course in Visual analytics.
+The files here are part of the repository for my course in Language analytics.

 ## 1. Contribution
 I worked on this code alone.